 The Contract shall be governed by and construed in accordance with the laws of the District of Columbia without regard to any otherwise applicable principle of conflicts of laws.
 Contractor agrees that all actions or proceedings arising in connection with the Contract shall be litigated exclusively in Courts.
-This choice of venue is intended to be mandatory and the parties waive any right to assert forum non conveniens or similar objection to venue.
+This choice of venue is intended to be mandatory, and the parties waive any right to assert forum non convenience or similar objection to venue.
 Each party hereby consents to in personam jurisdiction in the Courts.
 Contractor must submit all claims or other disputes to the procurement specialist and USAC General Counsel for informal resolution prior to initiating any action in the Courts and must work with USAC in good faith to resolve any disputed issues.
-If any disputed issue by Contractor may instigate legal proceedings.
+If any disputed issue by Contractor is not resolved after thirty (30) calendar days of good faith attempts to resolve it, Contractor may instigate legal proceedings.
 A dispute over payment or performance, whether informal or in the Courts, shall not relieve Contractor of its obligation to continue performance of the Contract and Contractor shall proceed diligently with performance during any dispute over performance or payment.